chocolateboy/get-wild/README.md

 `get` takes an object, a path and an optional default value, and returns the value(s) found in the object at the specified path, or the default value (which is undefined by default) if the path doesn't exist or the value is undefined.
-The path can be supplied as a dotted expression (string) or an array of steps (strings, symbols or numbers).
+The path can be supplied as a dotted expression (string), symbol or number, or an array of steps (strings, symbols or numbers).

 The [syntax](#path-syntax) for dotted path expressions mostly matches that of regular JavaScript path expressions, with a few additions.